nmmsv/cse185-spring18-week3/CSE185_Week3_PartI.md

 jellyfish count -m 31 -s 10000000 -o 31 -C frag_1.fastq
 ```

 This might take a while.
-You can get started on the recommended reading while you're waiting for this and other commands below.
+You can get started on the reading assignment while you're waiting for this and other commands below.

 Once the command is finished, run the command below to make a histogram file.
 ```shell